Classification: Alkylating Agent

 About Streptozocin (Zanosar®)

 Streptozocin exerts its anti-cancer affect by a process called alkylation.
 Alkylation damages the DNA of cells, which prevents them from dividing, and causes them to die.
-Cancer cells divide faster than healthy cells, making them more sensitive to this damage.
+Since cancer cells, in general, divide faster and with less error-correcting than healthy cells, cancer cells are more sensitive to this damage.

 How to Take Streptozocin

 Streptozocin is given by intravenous (into a vein) infusion.
-The dose is based on your body size and is typically given for 5 days, repeated every 6 weeks.
-It can also be administered daily for 2 weeks.
+The dose is based on your body size and is typically given for 5 consecutive days, repeated every 6 weeks.
+It can also be administered weekly.
 Your provider will determine the best schedule for your specific treatment.

 Possible Side Effects of Streptozocin

 There are a number of things you can do to manage the side effects of streptozocin.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 Nausea and/or Vomiting